Flashky/learn-unity/Components - Particle System.md

 #### Start color

 The start color of the particles.
-You can use a gradient on this one to setup multiple colors.
+Beside the color, you can also play with the alpha channel to give the particles a bit of transparency.

 ### Emmision configuration